What is a Wurlitzer Theatre Pipe Organ?

-New developments in the mechanical control of the organ, pipe voicing and organ blowing, which came into existence during the second half of the19th Century, brought about a revolution in the variety of sound, power nd musical capabilities of the instrument and hence also the uses to which it was put.
+New developments in the mechanical control of the organ, pipe voicing and organ blowing, which came into existence during the second half of the 19th Century, brought about a revolution in the variety of sound, power and musical capabilities of the instrument: hence also the uses to which it could be put.

 Many Victorian Town Halls and Concert Halls were equipped with very large organs and the players of the day transcribed well-known orchestral pieces for the organ, leading to a resurgence of interest in the instrument for use away from the traditional religious surroundings.

 The Influence of Robert Hope-Jones in the Technical Development of the Pipe Organ:

 Robert Hope-Jones was an electrical engineer who worked for the Lancashire and Cheshire Telephone Company.
 He Patented many mechanisms in connection with the operation of telephone systems.
 He was also a talented amateur musician, having played the organ from an early age and was organist and choirmaster of St. John’s Church in Birkenhead at the age of 17, where he went on to apply his engineering skills to developing a series of revolutionary amendments to the organ.

 Although he cannot be credited with inventing the idea of electrically controlled organ action, Hope-Jones made the first truly safe and reliable system.
 He adopted low voltage solenoids with a low-mass soft-iron armature and produced a system capable of rapid repetition which could not be out-played by any organist and his basic design remains the basis of all electro-pneumatic organ actions to this day.

 Mechanical Improvements to the Pipe Organ

 Hope-Jones devised numerous mechanical changes to make the instrument easier to play and improve the operation and sound of the organ, including: